StackExchange/dnscontrol/documentation/styleguide.md

 # Don't conditionally add/remove trailing dots

+{% hint style="info" %}
-(The "trailing dot" is the "." at the end of "example.com." which indicates the string is a FQDN.)
+The "trailing dot" is the "." at the end of "example.com." which indicates the string is a FQDN.
+{% endhint %}

 DO NOT conditionally add or remove the trailing dot from a string to future-proof code.
 Either add it or remove it.
 (This applies to data received from an API call.)